jekor/fsrest/README.markdown

 HEADERS_FD=19
 ```

+* `RESOURCE`: the full HTTP path to the resource
+* `REPRESENTATION`: the filename corresponding to the sent or requested representation
 * `QUERY_STRING`: the raw query string or the empty string if no query was present
 * `QUERY_JSON`: the query as a JSON object
 * `QUERY_PARAMS`: a list of query parameter environment variable names separated by spaces (useful for iterating over all query parameters)